tarwn/lessthandot-hugo/blogs/content/posts/2011-07-07-webmatrix-routing-and-magic-pages.md

 > Ah, ok.

-> Are you busy tomorrow night&#8230;
+> Are you busy tomorrow night…

 > Yep.

-> Oh&#8230;er, ok, well here&#8217;s your file then.
+> Oh…er, ok, well here's your file then.

 The most specific file match wins, without the need for setting up routing ahead of time.
 Simply drop an appropriately named file in a folder and point an href at it.

 Any trailing portion of the URL is then stored in an array for easy access (which we will see later).
 What this allows us to do is create very easy, semantic URLs.

-Example: my application will show me the list of all activities when I go to http://notmyrealurl.com/Activities but will filter the list for the &#8220;razor&#8221; tag when I go to http://notmyrealurl.com/Activities/razor.
+Example: my application will show me the list of all activities when I go to http://notmyrealurl.com/Activities but will filter the list for the “razor” tag when I go to http://notmyrealurl.com/Activities/razor.

 The exception is files that begin with underscores.
 Underscored files are not accessible, as they are used to protect our Magic Files in the next section.

 ## Magic Pages

-Ok, so this part I&#8217;m less enamored of, but there are some good parts.
+Ok, so this part I'm less enamored of, but there are some good parts.
 There are two classes of special files in WebMatrix, layout files and lifecycle pages.

 ### Layout Files